Ohio St. AD denies report Day is coach-in-waiting

 Smith reiterated the statement in a text message to ESPN.com's Heather Dinich, saying, "Urban will be our head coach for quite a while."

 Day, 39, served as Ohio State's interim head coach for the first three games of the season as Meyer served a suspension handed down from the university.
-A two-week investigation found Meyer mishandled the employment and domestic assault allegations dealing with former wide receivers coach Zach Smith.
-Meyer was suspended without pay through September 2 and was banned from coaching the team during its first three games.
+A two-week investigation found that Meyer mishandled the employment and domestic assault allegations dealing with former wide receivers coach Zach Smith.
+Meyer was suspended without pay from Aug.
+22 through Sept.
+2 and was banned from coaching the team during its first three games.

 During the suspension, Day led the Buckeyes to a 3-0 record, beating Oregon State, Rutgers and TCU while his offense outscored opponents 169-62 in the three games.
-His name surfaced in coaching searches after the 2017 season, ultimately choosing to stay at Ohio State despite offers that included joining the Tennessee Titans as their offensive coordinator.
+His name surfaced in coaching searches after the 2017 season, but he ultimately chose to stay at Ohio State despite offers that included joining the Tennessee Titans as their offensive coordinator.

-Day was promoted from co-offensive coordinator to offensive coordinator and the primary play caller in January, and while it is very likely the Buckeyes would like him to stick around, Smith calmed the reports that Ohio State has gone as far as making him its head coach-in-waiting.
+Day was promoted from co-offensive coordinator to offensive coordinator and the primary playcaller in January, and while it is very likely the Buckeyes would like him to stick around, Smith calmed the reports that Ohio State has gone as far as making him its head-coach-in-waiting.

-Meyer thanked Day for his efforts in his postgame press conference after the Buckeyes' 49-6 win against Tulane, which was Meyer's first game back on the sideline.
+Meyer thanked Day for his efforts in his postgame news conference after the Buckeyes' 49-6 win against Tulane, which was Meyer's first game back on the sideline.